Reds in Yellow Robes?

 And her attacks indirectly

-aided the monks- who were
+aided the monks-who were

-later to spar)c the overthrow
+later to spark the overthrow

 of the Diem regime 16 months

-ago- by making her t he symbol they needed to attack.
+bol they needed to attack.
 Her

 militants and the President.

-Still one of the most powerful- and puzzling-factors in
+Still one of the most power-

 Saigon to determine their